“I wanted an ecommerce website that had scope to be a long-term solution for us. Nerida created a foundation that really allowed this to happen.”

+When we were clear about the overall design strategy and direction, I hand-sketched and mocked-up prototypes.
 I was able to reduce the site from approximately 20 core pages down to approximatley 10.
-Once the client had approved them I mocked-up custom digital wireframes using Sketch app and mobile and desktop prototypes using Invision app.
+Once the client had approved them I mocked-up custom digital wireframes and prototypes for mobile and desktop.

 “The benefit of working with Nerida was the time she took to understand our customer and their needs.
 She executed these insights in a clear and succinct way to ensure the customer experience was paramount and seamless.”

-I tested the wireframes with user participants and received the client’s feedback.
+I tested the prototypes with user participants and received the client’s feedback.
 With these insights I improved the designs and created the visual designs to match the existing Patagonia branding.
-I then tested the designs again with user participants.
+I then tested the designs again with users.
 The user testing indicated that the new user experience was approximately five times faster because it was a more fluid and consistent shopping journey.

 “I highly recommend her design aesthetic and professional approach.”